ELVIS-Project/Cantorinus/Profiles/README.md

-Place Hadoop relevant python files into this directory.
+Place resulting mode profiles into this directory.